 The best size for the NSC is that of a regulation-sized classroom.
-This space should be for the sole use of the NSC.
+This space should for the sole use of the NSC.
 If at all possible, there should be access to water (a sink) and also sufficient electrical capacity to support a microwave oven and a small fridge.
-A larger room would be even better.